‘Real Housewives of Atlanta’ Star Phaedra Parks Issues Vague Statement About Lies

 “I repeated it because I heard it,” Parks told Andy Cohen and Porsha during the Real Housewives of Atlanta reunion on Sunday, adding, “Something was brought to me.
 I repeated what someone told me … I shouldn’t have repeated it … I screwed up … I’m sorry.”

 Kandi Burruss was furious that her Real Housewives of Atlanta co-star would lie about such a serious thing.
 As she pointed out, having the reputation of a rapist could ruin her entire career.
 And even though Parks is a lawyer, Kandi could potentially sue her former friend for defamation.
 As for Porsha, she seems devastated that she believed a comment that Parks supposedly made up.
-She truly trusted her friend and she may be rethinking her relationships these days.
+She truly trusted her friend, and she may be rethinking her relationships these days.
 No word on what will happen over the summer or the next season of The Real Housewives of Atlanta.

 What do you think of the Real Housewives of Atlanta drama that played out on the final reunion special this past Sunday?
 Do you think this lie could potentially change the entire franchise, as it is a serious accusation to lie about someone else giving a friend drugs for the sake of sex?